 As a startup business, your choice of obtaining funding or financing for your business may be limited.
-This is because new businesses don’t have the relevant track record of success to obtain the funding from investors and financiers.
+This is because new businesses don’t have the relevant track record of success to obtain funding from investors and financiers.
 Investors for new businesses or startups are typically limited to venture capital firms and angel investors, and according to some statistics, only 6% of startups are successful in raising capital from these investors.
 There are just so many businesses’ and startups that are chasing investors’ money.

 For Islamic startups, the availability of funding becomes smaller as the pool of investors who invest in Islamic businesses are less in number.
-The good news is that the number of Islamic financing options are more when compared to Islamic capital as Islamic finance has been established over the past few decades.
+The good news is that the number of Islamic financing options is more when compared to Islamic capital as Islamic finance has been established over the past few decades.

 Crowdfunding is a way to raise money for a particular project, charity or business, by getting more people to pool together funds.
 Crowdfunding is made possible with online platforms where a large number of people can contribute a small amount for a particular purpose.

-For startup business, crowdfunding is a great way to raise capital.
+For startup businesses, crowdfunding is a great way to raise capital.
 This is because the requirements to raise funding on crowdfunding platforms are not as stringent as those required by venture capital firms, or financial institutions.
 Typically, financial institutions, such as banks require, a good historical track record, before they will consider lending to businesses, and as startup businesses are typically new, they would not have the required track record.
 Venture capital firms’ requirements are also stringent.

 Nevertheless, startups do need to convince potential crowdfunders that their business, or project is worth their money.
 Whether in the form of innovative products, technology or shared values and goals, the startup business need to be convincing to the crowdfunders.

-There are three types of crowdfunding: equity crowdfunding, rewards-based crowdfunding and donations based crowdfunding.
+There are three types of crowdfunding: equity crowdfunding, rewards-based crowdfunding and donations-based crowdfunding.
 To understand better what is involved in crowdfunding a small business and the pros and cons of the different types of crowdfunding, refer to this Halalop article on Crowdfunding for small businesses.

 LaunchGood is a well established Islamic crowdfunding that is mainly donation-based as well as some reward-based crowdfunding platform.
 Their platform allows for almost all countries around the world to be recipients of the crowdfunding platform.